-- 2.21 All shoulder assessments must relate to a diagnosed shoulder disorder and be clearly distinguished from symptoms due to referred pain from the neck or other structures. - Most shoulder disorders with an abnormal ROM are assessed according to AMA5 section 16.4 - Evaluating Abnormal Motion (pp450-479).
+- 2.16 All shoulder assessments must relate to a shoulder disorder and be clearly distinguished from symptoms due to referred pain from the neck or other structures. - Most shoulder disorders with an abnormal range of motion are assessed according to AMA5 section 16.4 Evaluating Abnormal Motion (pp450-479).
 Please note that AMA5 indicates that internal and external rotation of the shoulder are to be measured with the arm abducted in the coronal plane to 90 degrees.
 If this is not possible, symmetrical measurement of rotation is be carried out at the point of maximal abduction.
-If a shoulder cannot be abducted to 90 degrees, a modified method can be applied to the injured and contralateral shoulder and described. - In cases of rotator cuff injury, where the loss of shoulder motion does not reflect the severity of the tear and there is no associated pain, this may be assessed according to section 16.8c, AMA5 Strength evaluation.
-The caveats set out in paragraph 2.20 apply. - In Table 16-27, AMA5 (p506), the figure for resection arthroplasty of the distal clavicle (isolated) has been changed to 5% upper extremity impairment, and the figure for resection arthroplasty of the proximal clavicle (isolated) has been changed to 8% upper extremity impairment. - If a resection arthroplasty is done as a part of another shoulder procedure and results in an anatomical loss evident on clinical examination or x-ray, then it can be combined with other impairment. - In Table 16-18, AMA5 (p499) the maximum impairment values for the sternoclavicular joint have been changed from 5% UEI to 25% UEI and 3% WPI to 15% WPI. - Adhesive capsulitis cannot be rated until at least 18 months after an initial diagnosis by an appropriate musculoskeletal physician. - 2.22 Ruptured long head of biceps shall be assessed as 3% UEI or 2% WPI where it exists in isolation from other rotator cuff pathology.
-Impairment for ruptured long head of biceps cannot be combined with any other rotator cuff impairment or with loss of ROM. - 2.23 Impingement: Diagnosis of impingement is made on the basis of positive findings on appropriate provocative testing at the time of examination and is only to apply where there is no loss of ROM.
+If a shoulder cannot be abducted to 90 degrees, a modified method can be applied to the injured and contralateral shoulder and described. - In cases of rotator cuff injury, where the loss of shoulder motion does not reflect the severity of the tear and there is no associated pain, may be assessed according to section 16.8c, AMA5 Strength evaluation.
+Refer 2.15. - In Table 16-27, AMA5 (p506), the figure for resection arthroplasty of the distal clavicle (isolated) has been changed to 5% upper extremity impairment, and the figure for resection arthroplasty of the proximal clavicle (isolated) has been changed to 8% upper extremity impairment. - If a resection arthroplasty is done as a part of another shoulder procedure and results in an anatomical loss evident on clinical examination or x-ray, then it can be combined with other impairment. - In Table 16-18, AMA5 (p499) the maximum impairment values for the sternoclavicular joint have been changed from 5% UEI to 25% UEI and 3% WPI to 15% WPI. - 2.17 Ruptured long head of biceps shall be assessed as 3% UEI or 2% WPI where it exists in isolation from other rotator cuff pathology.
+Impairment for ruptured long head of biceps cannot be combined with any other rotator cuff impairment or with loss of range of motion. - 2.18 Impingement: Diagnosis of impingement is made on the basis of positive findings on appropriate provocative testing at the time of examination and is only to apply where there is no loss of range of motion.
 Symptoms must have been present for at least 12 months.
 An impairment rating of 3% UEI or 2% WPI shall apply.